-30-15 Intermittent Fitness Test (30-15 IFT) (and the similar Interval Shuttle Run Test (ISRT)), is an intermitent fitness test created by Martin Buchheit (2008), to more closely replicate the demands of intermittent sports compared to the standard beep test.
-Unlike in the beep test, where athletes run continuously with increasing speed every minute, this test involves 30 seconds of running alternated with 15 seconds of walking.
+30-15 Intermittent Fitness Test (30-15 IFT) is an intermittent fitness test created by Martin Buchheit (2008), to more closely replicate the demands of intermittent sports compared to the standard beep test.
+Unlike in the beep test, where athletes run continuously with increasing speed every minute, this test involves 30 seconds of running alternated with 15 seconds of walking over a 40m course.
+There is a similar test, the Interval Shuttle Run Test (ISRT) with the same work/rest intervals but with different running speeds and over a 20m course.
 The Yo-Yo intermittent tests is another intermittent type beep test.

 VO2max (ml.kg-1.min-1) = 28.3 – (2.15 x G) – (0.741 x A) – (0.0357 x W) + (0.0586 x A x VIFT) + (1.03 x VIFT)

-- disadvantages: the test is not commonly used so normative values are hard to find.
-Also the audio recording would be hard to create or purchase.
+disadvantages: the test is not commonly used so normative values are hard to find.
+Also the audio recording is difficult to create and not readily available to purchase.

 - Buchheit M. The 30-15 Intermittent Fitness Test: accuracy for individualizing interval training of young intermittent sport players.
 Journal of Strength and Conditioning Research: 22: 365-374, 2008.